achreffaidi/securityMobileApp/README.md

 <img src="https://github.com/achreffaidi/securityMobileApp/blob/master/Images/ReadmeImages/1610829456965.jpg?raw=true" width="300" />

-This Interface allows the user to encrypt a message using the combination of  **public key** + message.
+This Interface allows the user to verify the signature of a message using the combination of  **public key** + message.